 Mysteries in British HistoryPosted: 2009-05-28

 I happened to catch part of a show on the television a few days ago about Jack the Ripper.
-I'm not fond of 'true crime' but this show grabbed my attention because I have recently returned from a wonderful week photographing London for a new London Photo Gallery feature on Britain Express, and I had walked through the very streets of Whitechapel where JR did his dreadful deeds.
+I'm not fond of 'true crime' but this show grabbed my attention because I have recently returned from a wonderful week photographing London for a new London Photo Gallery feature on Britain Express, and I had walked through the very streets of Whitechapel where the Ripper did his dreadful deeds.
 That got me thinking about historical mysteries.
 You know the sort of thing: "Why has the site of Boudicca's last battle never been found?", or "What really happened to the crew of the Mary Celeste?".

 Most historical mysteries are intriguing because they are just that; a mystery, an unknown, and that's what makes them interesting.
 But I couldn't help but wonder; what's the greatest mystery in British history?